ckies/library/README.md

 # Library

-Generic approach to offer a tooling for GDPR-compliant cookie handling.
+Approach to offer a generic tooling for GDPR-compliant cookie handling.
 Use `@ckies/library` in your JavaScript or TypeScript projects, or use it as a drop-in solution for static projects.

 ## Usage